luiscspinho/luiscspinho.github.io/_posts/2017-02-28-Rishikesh.md

 author: luis
 modified:
 excerpt: "It is considered the world capital of Yoga.
 It is known as the pilgrimage town and regarded as one of the holiest places to Hindus."
-tags: [memory, life, hapiness, India, Rishikesh, travel, backpaking, budget, asia]
+tags: [memory, life, hapiness, India, Rishikesh, travel, backpacking, budget, asia]
 idPost: 17
 image:
   feature: rishikesh.JPG